clovr/vappio/vappio-docs/docs/api/clusters.rst

 ^^^^^^^^^^^
 Add exec or data instances to a running cluster.

-This tool is currently being exapnded upon
+This tool is currently being expanded

 command line
 ^^^^^^^^^^^^